rzhang-3/rainbow_8-19/README.md

 # rainbow_8-19
-This is a poem about rainbows and kitty cats woof
+This is a poem about rainbows and kitty cats and a evil hacker dog woof
 Red
 Orange